argoproj/argo-rollouts/docs/plugins.md

 ```

 You can see that we use the plugin name under `spec.metrics[].provider.plugin` for analysis template and `spec.strategy.canary.trafficRouting.plugins`
 for traffic routers.
-You as a plugin author can then put any configuration you need under that object and you will be able to
+You as a plugin author can then put any configuration you need under `argoproj-labs/nginx` and you will be able to
 look up that config in your plugin via the plugin name key.
+You will also want to document what configuration options your plugin supports.

 ## Plugin Interfaces